Final report for EW17-011

 1224 total ATTRA Downloads

 Simple Genetic Strategies to Limit the Barber Pole Worm Tipsheet-Simple-Genetic-Selection-Strategies-pdf-62018

 803 total ATTRA Downloads

 These tip sheets serve as the core material for the IPM training presentations.
 They were part of the packet distributed to all attendees of the trainings.
 Other items in the packet included Key Points about the Barber Pole Worm Key-Points-to-Integrative-Parasite-Management, a FAMACHA card, and slide notes on the power point presentation.
 As evidenced by the number of downloads from the ATTRA website, the tip sheets have been in strong demand.

 Although not included in the project proposal, NCAT created a Facebook Group, Beat the Barber Pole Worm https://www.facebook.com/groups/BeatTheBPW/, in November 2018.
-To date, the group has 123 members, up from 57 in 2018..
+In 2019, the group had 123 members, up from 57 in 2018.
 We are hopeful that this group will continue to grow in number and that it will be a helpful resource for producers and professionals desiring information and discussion about how to decrease anthelmintic resistance and increase control of the Baber Pole Worm through holistic methods including grazing and genetic selection.